 They have asked our views prior to their formal planning application to Gravesham Borough Council.
 You can view their plans in the section to the right, or by scrolling down the page.

 This proposal was neither initiated nor is it welcome by Shorne Parish Council.
 It is on parish-owned land which was gifted to the parish council by the Earl of Darnley in 1908 for the purpose of providing “a Recreation Ground intended for the use of the inhabitants of the Parish”.

 Shorne Parish Council has diligently held and maintained the land in trust for this specific purpose, and we consider that it is neither within our desire nor within our power to willingly permit the land to be used for any purpose other than that for which it was entrusted to us.
-We have therefore informed Galliford Try that we do not agree with their proposal to erect this tower on our land.
+We have therefore informed Galliford Try that we do not agree with their proposal.

 We recognise the need to improve mobile network coverage in Shorne, and have expressed our willingness to work with responsible infrastructure providers to find a solution that achieves this objective whilst minimising the adverse impact on the local environment, and we are confident that the majority of Shorne residents would support this approach.
 However, we consider that a proposal for a 25 metre high lattice tower and an 8 metre square compound located within a locally-valued amenity is both insensitive and inappropriate, irrespective of ownership of the location.